How to Communicate Your Needs in a Relationship?

 Even in an established relationship, partners may need some independence now and then.
 This might look like making your own choices as an individual.
 It might mean pursuing your own interests or your own activities.

 Once you’ve identified your needs, find a time and place for you and your partner to figure out how to communicate your needs in a relationship.
-Make sure you can have a focused conversation without distractions.
+Before expressing needs in a relationship, make sure you can have a focused conversation without distractions.

 If you approach your partner when they are too tired or in the middle of a task, they may not be able to give you their full attention.
 If your partner can’t give you their full attention, then the conversation will likely be unsuccessful.
 And your needs will remain unaddressed.